SurPathHub/hacktoberfest-philippines/README.md

   git checkout -b <name of new branch>
 ```

-- Open the file `_includes` folder
+- Open the file in the `_includes` folder.
-- Create new file, name it, follow this format `Your_GitHub_Username.md`.
+- Create a new file and name it using this format: `Your_GitHub_Username.md`.
-- Introduce yourself, example below:
+- Introduce yourself using the sample format below.
 ```
 | Vincent Villafuerte | [vinzvinci](https://github.com/vinzvinci) | [vincentvillafuerte](https://www.linkedin.com/in/vincentvillafuerte) | [vinzvinci.github.io](vinzvinci.github.io) | Founder of Surpath / Microsoft Learn Student Ambassador / Open Source DevRel / Software Engineer |
 ```